Smoked Whole Chicken

 For the rub

 - Roasting Hen: Choose a fresh, high-quality whole chicken.
 Look for a bird that is of good size and free from any signs of damage.
 Ideally, opt for organic or free-range chicken for the best flavor.
-You can use a frying chicken, too, but the roasters have a delicious flavor and juicy meat.
+You can use fried chicken, too, but the roasters have a delicious flavor and juicy meat.

 - Salt: Kosher salt or sea salt